Skip to content

 Usage

-Import <SInputSelect> component and pass in options and value props.
+Import <SInputSelect> component and pass in :options and :value props.

 vue